johnwcowan/subsetg-book/intro-020-glossary.md

 ## What does that mean?
-No, wait, I _know_ what that means, and ...
+No, wait, I _know_ what that means, but ...

 This glossary is deliberately not comprehensive.
 There's no real reason to define *statement*, because it means the same thing